Hypercubed/smykowski/README.md

 ## Plugins

 In `ajson` we have a concept of encoders, decoders, and plugins.
-Encoders and decoders are functions that take no arguments and return a "replacer" or "reviver" function with the signature `(value: any, path: Array<string | number>, next: Function)`.
-In encoders the "replacer" function should return the encoded JS object that will continue to be processed by additional plugins.
+Encoders and decoders are functions that take no arguments and return a "replacer" or "reviver" function with the signature `(value: any, path: Array<string | number>)`.
+For encoders the "replacer" function should return the encoded JS object that will continue to be processed by additional plugins.
 For decoders the "reviver" function returns the decoded JS object.
-The `path` value and the `next` callback are used to act recursively.
+The `path` value may be user to write more advanced encoders/decoders.

-For example, a simple encoder that replaces all values that are not arrays with `"foo"`:
+For example, a very simple encoder that replaces all values that are not arrays with `"foo"`:

 ```ts
 const foo = () => {